-A text blast is an SMS text message sent from a single source to a large group of people simultaneously.
-Most often used in the retail industry, text blast marketing has been identified as the most effective way for businesses to connect with customers.
+Learn how text blast service works for businesses.
+A text blast is an SMS text message sent from a single source to a large group of people simultaneously and has been identified as the most effective way for businesses to connect with customers.

-How to Send a Text Blast from a Computer
+How to Send a Text Blast

 Once you have opened your account, you are able to log into the service provider´s browser-based text messaging platform.
 With the platform open, you simply upload your list of contacts, write your message, and click send.
 Within minutes, your message will be received and read by your contacts, with any replies being sent directly back to the platform.

-Because the best text blast software to use is browser-based, you can log into your account from any device that has an Internet service.
+Because the best software to use is browser-based, you can log into your account from any device that has Internet access.
 This means that when you send a text message blast from a computer, you do not have to sit by the computer waiting for replies.

-Why Text Blast Marketing is so Effective
+Why SMS Text Blast Software is Effective

 As a result, 94% of text messages are opened and read within three minutes of receipt, compared to a three-minute open rate for email of just 22%.
-Direct mail and Social Media Marketing have even poorer response rates - just 29% of Tweets and 12% of Facebook posts are ever read - while text blast marketing performs four to five times better than online advertising for creating brand awareness and increasing purchasing intent.
+Direct mail and Social Media Marketing have even poorer response rates - just 29% of Tweets and 12% of Facebook posts are ever read - while SMS marketing performs four to five times better than online advertising for creating brand awareness and increasing purchasing intent.

-Text blast marketing uses a channel of communication that most people are familiar with.
+SMS marketing uses a channel of communication that most people are familiar with.
 You do not have to have any special technical skills to send a text message and, because people tend to reach for their mobile device as soon as they hear its ringtone, you do not have to design a creative advertisement or write an attention-grabbing headline for your message to be read.

-TemplatesThe option to save sent messages as templates so that you can use them again for future text blasts.
+TemplatesThe option to save sent messages as templates so that you can use them again for future messages.
 This saves you time composing the same message multiple times if you run recurring campaigns.

-Multimedia FilesThe option to complement - or replace - plain text messages with multimedia files such as images, video and audio to increase the impact of your messages.
+Multimedia FilesThe option to complement - or replace - plain text messages with multimedia files such as images, video, and audio to increase the impact of your messages.
 As they say: “a picture is worth a thousand words”.

-- The option to integrate tiny URLs into your text message or attach digital coupons and QR codes.
+Tiny URLsThe option to integrate tiny URLs into your text message or attach digital coupons and QR codes.
 When attached to a text blast, digital coupons have a redemption rate up to eight times higher than when attached to an email.

-Generating Engagement with a Text Blast for Business
+Text Blast for Business